Arsenal21/stripe-payments/stripe-payments/readme.txt

 == Changelog ==

+= WIP 2.0.78 =
+- Refactored some lines of code to remove the use of deprecated FILTER_SANITIZE_STRING filter.

 = 2.0.77 =
 - Settings UI improvement: the individual captcha configuration fields are now displayed above the transaction rate limiting section.
 - New option (Don't Use Cookie) in the advanced settings menu to disable the use of cookie.